Content

 • Limited Liability Company (LLC)

-The representative office license is valid for 5 years (except as stipulated on the expiry date of the parent company’s business license or registration certificate), and an application for extension is required one month before the expiration date.
+The license for a representative office is valid for five years unless otherwise specified by the expiry date of the parent company’s business license or certificate of incorporation.
+Renewal applications must be submitted at least one month before expiration.

 III.Basic requirements for registration of foreign companies in Vietnam